 Please note that the name of the “Hospital Visiting and Training Accreditation Programme” changed to “Accreditation of Training in Anaesthesiology and Intensive Care” on 1 January 2020.
 Both names relate to the same programme, and the HVTAP and ATAIC accreditations meet the same standards and have the same value.
 Only the name was changed to better reflect the activity, the programme is unchanged.

 Certificates delivered for accreditation visits carried out until 2019 will mention the name “Hospital Visiting and Training Accreditation Programme”, even if delivered during the Awards Ceremony of Euroanaesthesia 2020.
 Certificates delivered for accreditation visits carried out as of 2020 will mention the name “Accreditation of Training in Anaesthesiology and Intensive Care”.

 All relevant documents (forms, procedures etc.) will be updated with the new ATAIC name gradually in the course of 2020.Get your application documents

 The Hospital Visiting and Training Accreditation Programme (HVTAP) is now the Accreditation of Training in Anaesthesiology and Intensive Care (ATAIC)!

-The ATAIC is offered on a voluntary basis to the academic departments of anaesthesia which apply for teaching accreditation in accordance with European training guidelines.
+The ATAIC is offered on a voluntary basis to the academic departments of anaesthesia which apply for teaching accreditation in accordance with the European Training Requirements.

 Each application is sent by the Head of a Department or Institute to the ESAIC Secretariat and reviewed by the ATAIC Joint Committee who will determine whether an accreditation or re-accreditation is applicable.